Portfolio optimization with mixture vector autoregressive models: Comparing VAR, MVAR and DCC

 Dynamic Conditional Correlation models \citep[DCC,][]{Engle2002} are a class of multivariate GARCH models in which conditional correlations between elements of a vector series are time dependent.
 In particular, given the conditional covariance matrix of the model at time $t$, $H_t$, each entry $h_{ij}$ of the matrix is modelled as a univariate GARCH model.
 DCC models are used in finance to predict behavior of vector time series in which the assets are correlated and heteroskedastic, thanks to the fact that the conditional covariance matrix of a predictor is always fully specified.

+In his model, \citet{Engle2002} states that correlation is based (i.e. conditional) on information known the previous period, and that correlation matrices of multi-period forecasts are similarly defined.
+According to this, each time point produces a different conditional correlation matrix.
+A similar argument can be presented for MAR and MVAR models, except we work with conditional covariance matrices, rather than correlations.
+The conditional covariance matrix clearly depends on past observations, and one unique conditional covariance matrix is produced at each time point, except for some limiting cases.
+As seen in Section~\ref{sec:mvarportfolio}, this also applies to one and multi-step forecasts.
+For this reason, we consider a comparison between MVAR and DCC to be appropriate.

-We compare here the performance of modeling the data in Section~\ref{sec:realdata} with an MVAR model and a DCC model.
+We compare here the performance of modelling the data in Section~\ref{sec:realdata} with an MVAR model and a DCC model.
 We also add a comparison with a fitted vector autoregressive model of order 3 (VAR(3)).
+We use a rolling-window setup for comparison of the density forecasts.

+First, we consider a window from the first observation on January 2$^{nd}$ 2016 to October 10$^{th}$ 2019, thus including 766 observations (roughly $90\%$ of the available data).
+We use this to estimate $\MVAR$, DCC and VAR models, and derive one and two steps density forecasts for the three models for October 11$^{th}$ and October 12$^{th}$, and calculate forecasting accuracy using their respective observed values.
+We then move the window forward by one day.
+The window would now contain $766$ observations from from the first observation on January 3$^{rd}$ 2016 to October 11$^{th}$ 2019.
+The procedure is repeated until the window contains the most up to date observation on January 28$^{th}$ 2020, which allows a one step forecast.
+Therefore, we obtain $100$ one step density forecasts, and $99$ two step density forecasts.

-We compare the three models in terms of expected return, variance, risk measures and Continuous Ranked Probability Score (CRPS) associated to their respective minimum variance portfolios for 1 and 2 days density forecasts.
+Comparison of density forecasts is ususally done using scoring rules.
+Here we compare the three models in terms of some strictly proper scoring rules: Continuous Ranked Probability Score \citep[CRPS, see for instance][]{Gneiting2004crps}, logarithmic score \citep[LogS,][]{good1952log}, and the Dawid-Sebastiani score \citep[DSS,]{dawid1999dss}.
+In all cases, the "preferred" model is the one which minimises the score.

-CRPS \citep[see for instance][]{Gneiting2004crps} was chosen as a strictly proper scoring rule to directly compare forecasting performance of the three methods: the lower the score, the better the forecast.
 Given an observation $x$ and the associated forecast distribution $F$, CRPS is defined mathematically as:

 where $\mathcal{I}(\cdot)$ is the indicator function assuming value $1$ when the argument $y>x$ is true, and $0$ othetwise.
 CRPS is a measure of discrepancy between the forecast CDF, $F$, and the empirical CDF of the observation $x$.
-Notice that it was purposely chosen not to involve factor models due to the small number of assets considered.
+Notice that it was purposely chosen not to involve factor models in the comparison due to the small number of assets considered.

+LogS is calculated as the logarithm of the probability estimate for the observation with respect to its forecasting distribution: